ZhengGong-hub/CML_toy/README.md

 ### Check distribution after preprocess
 Analyze whether the remaining 30% of the data maintains similar distributions for critical variables compared to the original dataset.
 Significant deviations might indicate that the sample is no longer representative.

+### We do not account for heterogeneity of argriculture, production, service sector
+I do not know why we would care.